If the coronavirus has you going stir-crazy, you’re not alone. Many of us are right there with you.

 You may also like: The one coronavirus video everyone must watch

 Even if the password is hashed, meaning it’s been scrambled, some programs will reveal it in seconds.
 This means anyone in the chat with bad intentions could access your Windows username and password.

 The good news is Zoom said it’s aware of the problem and is working to address it.

 In the meantime, there’s a registry setting you can adjust to stop your credentials from being shared; however, we must warn you that changing this setting is more complex than typical settings.

 If you’re not familiar with IT basics or have previous experience making changes to your computer’s registry, we recommend that you refrain from this step, as it could cause severe problems with your machine.

 If you want to see how to adjust the setting, you can find the steps at Bleeping Computer.
 But do so at your own risk.

-Want a simpler way to protect yourself?
+Want a more straightforward way to protect yourself?
 Just refrain from sharing files through Zoom’s chat feature — at least until Zoom has fixed the problem.
 We will update this story as soon as Zoom announces a patch and let you know it’s time to update the app ASAP.

 Another simple solution is to use a different video chat app.
 There are plenty of others to choose from, like Skype, FaceTime and Google Hangouts.
 Give one of those a try and your Windows credentials will be safe.
 Tap or click here for ways to keep in touch with video chat apps and games.

 The best way to learn about security threats like this is to sign up for Kim’s free Alerts newsletter.
-This way, you’ll be notified about important tech updates.
+This way, you’ll be notified about essential tech updates.